Motability: Structure

 Motability Operations also set and monitors the standards of service provided by the dealer network, adaptations suppliers, breakdown company and the insurance company.
 Motability Operations also negotiates pricing with the vehicle manufacturers on a quarterly basis.

-Insurance is provided exclusively by Royal and Sun Alliance who have a dedicated Motability division.
-Royal and Sun Alliance require any persons wishing to be one of the three named drivers to have no or possibly some minor endorsements on their driving licence in the last five years.
+Insurance is provided exclusively by Direct Line Motability (since 1 September 2023) who have a dedicated Motability division.
+Direct Line require any persons wishing to be one of the three named drivers to have no or possibly some minor endorsements on their driving licence in the last five years.
 The excess for any claims has recently increased but remains competitive at £100.
 A third driver is permitted and subject to certain constraints on vehicle choice, additional drivers can include anyone from age 17 upwards (subject to the vehicle's insurance group for drivers under 25 years of age) provided they live with the disabled customer.
 Drink-driving convictions require five years from conviction date to be eligible for insurance on a Motability car.
-From early 2023, Direct Line will replace RSA as insurance provider to the Motability scheme.
+On 1 September 2023, Direct Line replaced RSA as insurance provider to the Motability scheme.

+Motability Operations is owned by four major clearing banks – Barclays, Lloyds Banking Group, HSBC and NatWest Group.
+Any surpluses are continually reinvested in the business or donated to the Motability charity.

 Breakdown cover is provided exclusively by the RAC.

 Adaptations are supplied and fitted by independent specialists who are accredited to Motability.

 Customers apply via accredited main car dealerships.

 The Wheelchair and Scooter Scheme was operated by Route2mobility until June 2010, when it was taken over by Motability Operations.

-Welfare reform

-In 2013, the Government started to introduce a new disability benefit, the Personal Independence Payment (PIP), which will gradually replace the Disability Living Allowance for disabled people aged between 16 and 64.
-Customers have started to be reassessed and as a result in some cases no longer receive an allowance that entitles them to access the Motability Scheme.
-Motability Operations have worked with Motability to devise a package of transitional support that pays up to £2000 to those customers who have lost their allowance as a result of the introduction of PIP.
-Motability Operations have donated £175m to Motability (the charity) to ensure that the cost of this package is supported.

-Despite the introduction of PIP and the expectation that the number of customers on the Scheme would reduce as a result of the change, Motability customer numbers have stayed broadly static – only 25,000 customers left the scheme due to loss of their allowance in FY16, while 68,000 new customers joined.

 Controversy

 On 7 December 2018 the National Audit Office published its report on Motability which upheld many criticisms of executive pay and reserves policy.
 It also found that Motability had charged customers more than £390 million more than necessary for car leases over the past ten years and that the then CEO was entitled to further payments beyond those that had already been disclosed.

+In 2018 Mike Betts, the chief executive of Motability Operations agreed to step down (in May 2020), after it was revealed he was to receive a £2.2m bonus on top of his £1.7m pay package.
+Earlier in 2018 MPs had called his annual pay package “totally unacceptable”.

+In March 2025 The government was challenged by MP Jim Allister about why almost half of all new cars registered in Northern Ireland were done so via the scheme.